Esakimuthu5/19CS302_Module_1/Ex no_5.md

 ## Result:
-Thus the program was executed and the output was verified successfully.
+Thus the program was executed and the output was verified successfully